 From from today’s (UK) Telegraph:

-G20 summit: Barack Obama lands on “small island near Europe”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+G20 summit: Barack Obama lands on “small island near Europe”Liz Cox Barrett is a writer at CJR.

 It is a “group of islands close to continental Europe” which is “slightly smaller than Oregon”.
 Or at least, that’s the White House view of Britain.